jentery/dh150/index.md

 * **To (address)**: privileges interpellation (hey you!) or identification (it me!) via components of audio, image, and/or text; address is common in *simulation and coming-of-age fiction*

 These aren't recipes for genres, and this isn't an exercise in totalization (as if one list could capture everything about genre).
 It's simply a starting point for approaching media in fiction through an apparatus.
 I return to the notion of genre later in this course.
 For now, I'll repeat here my definition of it: "genre: when fiction congeals into recognizable conventions accompanied by audience expectations; may become someone's preferred way of engaging fiction."
 The apparatus of media, or how they're measured, shapes these conventions and expectations.

+### Workshops

+I'm asking you to complete four worksheets for four workshops this term.
+There will be a total of eight workshops, which you'll complete with a partner, with one of you completing a worksheet per workshop.
+The worksheets will be circulated as forms for you to submit online.
+Here's the rubric for the worksheets, each 5% of your final mark.
+Worksheets should be submitted before the next class meeting begins.
+Please do not submit more than one worksheet per workshop.

+A+: The content of the worksheet is clear and contains no typos or other such hiccups.
+It responds accurately to the questions asked.
+It not only addresses what was taught and discussed during the workshop but adds an original and compelling perspective that wasn't taught or discussed.
+The worksheet was submitted on time.

+A: The content of the worksheet is clear and contains no typos or other such hiccups.
+It responds accurately to the questions asked.
+It not only addresses what was taught and discussed during the workshop but adds an insightful and compelling perspective that wasn't taught or discussed.
+The worksheet was submitted on time.

+A-: The content of the worksheet is clear and contains few to no typos or other such hiccups.
+It responds accurately to the questions asked.
+It not only addresses what was taught and discussed during the workshop but attends to details that weren't addressed or discussed.
+The worksheet was submitted on time.

+B or B+: The content of the worksheet is mostly clear and contains few typos or other such hiccups.
+It responds accurately to the questions asked.
+It addresses what was taught and discussed during the workshop.
+The worksheet was submitted on time.

+B-: The content of the worksheet is mostly clear and contains some typos or other such hiccups.
+It responds to the questions asked.
+It addresses most of what was taught and discussed during the workshop.
+The worksheet was submitted on time.

+C or C+: The content of the worksheet is somewhat clear and contains some typos or other such hiccups.
+It responds partly to the questions asked.
+It addresses some of what was taught and discussed during the workshop.
+The worksheet was submitted on time.

+D: The content of the worksheet is rarely clear and contains some typos or other such hiccups.
+It responds partly or rarely to the questions asked.
+It addresses some of what was taught and discussed during the workshop.
+The worksheet was submitted on time.

+F: The worksheet is missing or was not submitted on time.

 ### Audio and Fiction